ajglodowski/TVShowApp/README.md

 # Skills used

-## Data Fetching
+## Databases

-All the data is held in JSON files in this repo which the app accesses using a REST API.
-Upon starting the app or when asked to reload, the app fetches the JSON files and parses them into Swift objects.
-When it comes time to save the data, it converts it to a JSON object and commits it to the repo.
-Because of this, the number of commits on the repo is inflated.
+The data is stored on a Firebase NoSQL Realtime Database and accessed primarily through REST apis.
+This was chosen due the fact that the existing data was stored in json files and this allowed easiest conversion.
+Firestore or a SQL database with better object mapping is more ideal and a future todo.
+It was previously stored in json files on this repo and because of that, the number of commits on the repo is inflated.

 ## Swift Language